Central Academic Building | (210)784-1414 | firstname.lastname@example.org

 Texas A&M University-San Antonio adheres to high standards of academic excellence and admits students in accordance with their level of academic preparation without regard to race, color, sex, age, religious commitment or national origin.

 Applicants should answer questions on the admission application accurately.
 If the university grants a student admission on the basis of incorrect information or omitted facts, which, if known, would invalidate the applicant’s eligibility, that student’s admission is invalid.
-The completed application and supporting documents (i.e. official transcripts from ALL previous college and universities and test scores) constitute the basis upon which the Office of Graduate Studies determine eligibility for admission.
+The completed application and supporting documents (i.e. official transcripts from ALL previous colleges and universities attended and test scores) constitute the basis upon which the Office of Graduate Studies determines eligibility for admission.

 Applications will be processed after all required documentation has been received.
 An application is considered to be complete only when the Office of Graduate Studies has received all required documentation, including completed application through GradCAS (https://gradcas.liaisoncas.org/apply/), required test scores, application fee, and official transcripts from all previous academic work.
 Completed applications are processed in the order in which they are made complete.
 Applicants are typically informed of their admission decision within two to three weeks from the point of completion.
 Incomplete applications will not be processed and will be withdrawn by the university after the census date for the term.
 Admission decision processing turnaround times may vary as deadlines approach.